 Who is eligible for the scholarships?

 Families with children in elementary school (grade level requirements may vary by location) in the fall of the year the scholarship is awarded.
 These families must also fall below maximum income requirements.
 The guidelines of the National School Lunch Program form the basis for the CSF scale.
-This scale also includes families who make a little more than the Lunch Program allows, but still need help paying for tuition, up to 270% of the poverty level.
+This scale also includes families who make a little more than the Lunch Program allows, but still need help paying for tuition

 Isn’t it hard to get into private school?